wp-plugins/social-master/readme.txt

 1. Widget With Facebook FanPage Total Count
 2. Widget With Facebook Like Your Individual Website Pages
-3. Advanced Widget witth all Social Network Buttons
+3. Advanced Widget with all Social Network Buttons
+4. Advanced Widget inside pages and posts with shortcode framework

 == Changelog ==

+= 2.9 =
+* Adding shortcode framework only available in advanced version
+* Adding more screenshots

 = 2.8 =
 * Fixing User Array Warnings